Jeri Taylor

-Jeri Taylor (born June 30, 1938) is a television scriptwriter and producer, who wrote many episodes of the Star Trek: The Next Generation and Star Trek: Voyager series.
+Jeri Cecile Suer (June 30, 1938 – October 24, 2024), known professionally as Jeri Taylor, was an American television scriptwriter and producer who wrote many episodes of the Star Trek: The Next Generation and Star Trek: Voyager series.

 Early life

-She is an alumna of Indiana University, where she was a member of Kappa Alpha Theta.
-She also received her M.A. in English from California State University, Northridge, in 1966.
+Jeri Cecile Suer was born in Evansville, Indiana, on June 30, 1938.
+She attended Indiana University Bloomington, where she was a member of Kappa Alpha Theta.
+Taylor also received her M.A. in English from California State University, Northridge in 1966.

 Star Trek screenwriting

 Taylor wrote scripts for television series like Little House on the Prairie and The Incredible Hulk, then served as a producer and director on Quincy, M.E. and Jake and the Fatman.
 While working on Jake and the Fatman, Taylor and her producer partner David Moessinger hired J. Michael Straczynski (who would later go on to create Babylon 5) as an executive story consultant, giving him his first experience working on an hour-long show.
 Taylor was recommended to the producers of Star Trek: The Next Generation by Lee Sheldon, with whom she had worked on Quincy.